I tried automatically generating daily recaps for Slack channels using Claude Cowork's scheduling feature

 | Language | Japanese |

-Tips and Challenges
+Points of Consideration and Challenges

 Handling Private Channels and Slack Connect

-Skipping Days Without Activity
+Skipping Days without Activity

 Conclusion